kellerza/hass-addons/hass-addon-qsusb64/README.md

 - Connects directly to the QwikSwitch USB modem (No QSUSB software required)
 - Publishes entities to Home Assistant and supports MQTT discovery
-- The following devices are supported:
+- The following QwikSwitch devices are supported:
-  - Buttons (events on a HA device - MQTT Device Trigger)
+  - Button panels, iMod-pulse/iMod-switch (events on a HA device - MQTT Device Trigger)
+  - iMod-pulse/iMod-switch (MQTT Binary sensor[on/off] or MQTT sensor[incrementing on each press])
   - Switches (ON/OFF, MQTT Switch)
   - Lights (ON/OFF, MQTT Light)
   - Dimmers (ON/OFF & brightness, brightness - MQTT Light) * *Not well tested yet*

+A QwikSwitch device can also be configured as multiple HA entities (i.e. device trigger & sensor)

 This should cover a wide range of QwikSwitch relays, buttons and dimmers.
 No power measurement is supported.
 You are welcome to have a look at the code and enhance the **qs_decode** function to decode anything not supported.